Loughton Residents AssociationThe Voice of LoughtonLoughton and Debden images

 Josephine Gilbert was Membership Secretary and a member of the Executive Committee until 2022.

-Leon Girling was a Town & District Cllr for Broadway ward.
+Leon Girling was a Town and District Cllr for Broadway ward.
 He lived in Loughton and has attended a church in the area for over 20 years.
 He is married with children.
 He was active in the community since the age of 16 entertaining residents at local retirement homes, organising and participating in local community and charity events, and helping local residents with gardening and DIY jobs on a voluntary basis.
 He is passionate about defending Jessel Green from development.
 He moved to the Isle of Wight in 2017.

 Barry Johnston was a committee member.
 After leaving the Fire Brigade in 1989 he built up a successful career as a commercial photographer, was a Licentiate of The British Institute of Professional Photography and The Royal Photographic Society, and now takes pictures for pleasure.
 He is married with one daughter and two grandsons, they keep him and his wife very busy.